BenTalagan/glaemscribe/fonts/README.md

 * Added pustar combinations (4-halfed @U+10FB / 4-squared @U+2E2C)
 * A serie of 4 inferior tehtar has been added for the reversed, small, u-curl.
 * Superior and inferior dash and tild consonant modification signs have been added for halla, telco and ara.
+* Double stroke inferior tehtar versions have been moved for compatibility reasons.

 **Tengwar Annatar**, created and designed by **Johan Winge**
 --------------------------------------------------------------

 * The regular and alternate fonts have been merged into a single file so as to simplify its use as a WebFont.
-* The alternate font has been shifted and added at position 0x3000 of the regular font.
+* ~~The alternate font has been shifted and added at position 0x3000 of the regular font.~~
+* Alternate font chars have been merged and aligned on the Tengwar Elfica layout.
 * The _a_ theta at U+00AD (soft hyphen) has been moved to U+0109 (for browser compatibility issues).
 * The _vaia_ tengwa has been moved to U+0125 (for browser compatibility issues).
 * The circle inf tehta for Regular and Bold (XS version @ 0xA9) as been translated, it was too high.